 ✔︎ Walking Poles (Optional)

 ✔︎ Lip Balm

 ✔︎ Camera Batteries (Fully Charged)

 Friends of the Larapinta Trail

-Their Facebook Page can be used to ask specific questions you might have about trekking or how to do the Larapinta Trail on the cheap.
+Their Facebook Page can be used to ask specific questions you might have about how to trek Larapinta trail self-guided.
 Everyone is very helpful and the page is relatively active.

-Please share any other money saving tips you have for hiking in the comments below?
+Please share any other money-saving tips you have for hiking in the comments below!